video

 There'll be one correct option for each shape.

-And onto question number two.
+And onto question number 2.

-Complete this table by drawing each shape being broken down into its component parts, and then labelling the lengths of each of the component parts that you drew.
+Complete this table by drawing each shape being broken down into its component parts and then labelling the lengths of each of the component parts that you drew.

-After that, show a calculation to find the area of each component part, and by collecting the individual areas you've calculated, come to a final answer for the area of each composite shape.
+After that, show a calculation to find the area of each component part, and by collecting the individual areas you've calculated, come to a final answer for the area of each composite shape giving your answer both in terms of pi and as a decimal that has been rounded to one decimal place.

-Pause Now for shapes A and B.
+Pause now for shapes a and b.

-And again for parts C and D.
+And again for parts c and d.

 Pause now to look at all three parts to this diagram.

-And for question number five, calculate the area of each shaded region, the centre of each circle, and each sector is labelled by a cross.
+The centre of each circle and each sector is labelled by a cross.

 Pause now to do this final question.

-And pause here to have a look at the answers for part C and D.
+And pause here to have a look at the answers for part c and d.

-The empty space in each shape can be rearranged to create one full circle and so the area of each shaded region is what's left over when you have a square with a circle subtracted from it.
+The empty space in each shape can be rearranged to create one full circle, and so the area of each shaded region is what's left over when you have a square with a circle subtracted from it.

 For the second diagram, it has component parts of a rectangle, a quarter circle, and a quarter circle that has been subtracted away from the rectangle.

-Therefore, you can move that extra quarter circle into the empty space left by the subtracted quarter circle, leaving a rectangle with an area of 5,400 centimetres squared, which is just 45 times 120.
+Therefore, you can move that extra quarter circle into the empty space left by the subtracted quarter circle, leaving a rectangle with an area of 5,400 centimetres squared which is just 45 times 120.

-And for this third diagram in question number four, there are nine congruent component semicircles.
+And for this third diagram in question number 4, there are nine congruent component semicircles.

 Each of these should be given with the units centimetres squared.

-And thank you for all of your amazing and hard work in a challenging lesson where we have found the areas of sectors of a circle using multiplicative reasoning.
+And thank you for all of your amazing and hard work in a challenging lesson where we have found the areas of sectors of the circle using multiplicative reasoning and where we have found the area of composite shapes by considering the breaking, completing, or rearranging of component parts of each composite shape.

 That is all for today's lesson.

-I appreciate you for joining me here, I hope you have an amazing rest of your day, and I hope to see you soon for some more maths.
+I hope you have an amazing rest of your day, and I hope to see you soon for some more maths.

 Have a good day.